rocktimsaikia/shorten.py/README.md

 ### Prerequisites

 > [!IMPORTANT]
-> Note that [python 3](https://www.python.org/downloads/) is required to run this script.
-> `tqdm` is also required to display progress bar.
-We can install it using pip like below.
+> It is assumed that you have `python3` installed on your system. `tqdm` is also required to display progress bar on the terminal.
+You can install it using the following command:

 ```bash
 pip install tqdm